ashisha2307/helloworld/Readme.md

-This is a sample helloworl code for openshift demo
+This is a sample helloworld code for openshift demo